AdmZackbar/mara-sov-voice-mod/CONTENT.md

 1. Your world will crumble around you!
 2. Feel the weight of the world on your shoulders!
 3. You are helpless and alone.
-Give up.
+Give up!
 4. Your mind is weak!
 5. Break.
 6. Let your mind shatter!